District-Scale Silver-Gold in Mexico

 Most importantly, Phase-One wasn’t about rehashing old data — it was about finally testing what ASARCO never could: the deeper architecture of the system.

-Kingsmen’s newly completed 3,227-meter, 12-hole program at Las Coloradas had three core goals:
+Kingsmen’s recently completed 3,227-meter, 12-hole program at Las Coloradas had three core goals:

 • Test below and along strike from the historic Soledad mine workings